 Neches River Rendezvous registration nearly full

 Apr.
-18—Early registration for the 24th Annual Neches River Rendezvous has been extended to Sunday, April 21, and late registration will begin on Monday, April 22.
+20—Early registration for the 24th Annual Neches River Rendezvous has been extended to Sunday, April 21, and late registration will begin Monday, April 22.
 Early registration is $25 and late registration is $35.
 Late registration ends Friday, May 3.

 All other time slots have been filled and there are no more "bring your own vessel" options.
 Rentals help support small, local outfitters in the East Texas area.
 Rental prices are $40 for a single kayak and $50 for a tandem kayak or canoe.
 Rental fees are paid online at the time of event registration.